Pardons Canada: Information and answers

 What are record suspensions?

-How to apply for a pardon
+Pardons Canada: How to apply

-Pardons in Canada are granted by the Parole Board of Canada.
+Pardons are granted by the Parole Board of Canada.
 You must complete your sentence then meet specific eligibility criteria.
 Once you have determined that you meet the standards set by the Parole Board you must prepare the application.
 There are three ways to do this.

 - Do it yourself: The Parole Board of Canada makes it very clear that you are able to process a pardon application on your own.
 The only step you cannot do yourself is fingerprinting.
 You will require a third party accredited agency to handle that step for you.
 We are an RCMP accredited agency that can provide this service for you.